amirQuf/age-caculator/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+this is my first frontend project i do it fo fun and challenging my self so when times pass i will improve it.and add somw new features to it.

 ### The challenge